- Share The Content Marketing Pyramid: A Strategy For Generating More with Less on Facebook

 - Defining the mobile value proposition for businesses

-Once these themes are established, the creation of a content strategy through Content Marketing Pyramids can begin.
-The next section will take a deep dive into the anatomy and importance of these pyramids.
+Once you’ve established the themes, you can begin creating a content strategy through Content Marketing Pyramids.
+The next section is a deep dive into the anatomy and importance of these pyramids.

 What is the Content Marketing Pyramid?

-Development of content and related assets intended to reinforces common messages/themes through multiple content formats, distribution methods and promotion channels across owned, earned and paid media.
+The development of content and related assets intended to reinforces common messages/themes through multiple content formats, distribution methods and promotion channels across owned, earned, and paid media.

-Each pyramid will consist of Core Content (the heaviest, most valuable asset, which is based upon thought leadership, primary and/or secondary research) and the corresponding Derivative Assets and Promotional Micro-Content.
+Each pyramid relies on Core Content.
+This is the heaviest, most valuable asset, consisting of thought leadership, primary research, and/or secondary research.
+The Core Content begats corresponding Derivative Assets and Promotional Micro-Content.

-It’s these highly intentional and focused content marketing activities and interactions that will help you move the needle on the big goals, from awareness building to lead generation to sales enablement.
+These highly intentional and focused content marketing activities and interactions help you move the needle on the big goals, from awareness building to lead generation to sales enablement.

 The Content Marketing Pyramid: A Structural Overview

-The Content Marketing Pyramid is made up of five levels of content, which are organized into three main parts:
+The Content Marketing Pyramid consists of five levels of content, organized into three main parts:

 Level 1: Core Content

 Core content is substantive, original content that involves research and/or deep insight.
-Assets are created from this primary research and thought leadership.
-These can include print books, eBooks and guides that provide an in-depth exploration of the source material.
+Use this primary research and thought leadership to create additional assets.
+These can include print books, eBooks, and guides that provide an in-depth exploration of the source material.

-These assets will serve as the source material for the remaining assets in the Pyramid and are often gated.
-All remaining assets in the pyramid are intended to drive your audience to this core asset and capture a lead.
+Such assets are the source material for the remaining assets in the Pyramid and are typically gated.
+All remaining assets in the Pyramid should drive your audience to this core asset and capture a lead.

-In the middle of the pyramid, there are assets that are derived from Core Content.
-These assets take chunks of information from the Core Content to create more focused and precise pieces.
-They are also more accessible and produced in a variety of formats, such as:
+Assets derived from Core Content make up the middle of the pyramid.
+They take chunks of information from the Core Content to create more focused and precise pieces.
+They are more accessible and produced in a variety of formats, such as:

-- Long Form Blog posts, presentations, infographics and SlideShares (Level 2 & Level 3)
+- Long form blog posts, presentations, infographics and SlideShares (Level 2 and Level 3)

-This content is usually not gated, depending on your lead capture and nurturing strategy.
-In either case, content from these levels is meant to engage your audience and — and lead them to the gated, Level 1 content.
+This content is usually not gated.
+Content from these levels should engage your audience and lead them to the gated, Level 1 content.

-Level 4 content is typically produced more frequently and in a more routine manner than Level 2 and 3 content.
-It becomes a part of weekly, if not daily, content production process and — because of this — provides a different kind of anchor for your strategy.
-It is the “bread and butter” element of your content marketing.
-Blog posts are the most common asset at this level, but contributed content or bylines (i.e. guest posting on other blogs) also fall into this category.
-Contributed content is key to spreading your message beyond the parameters of your owned media properties, and to ultimately drive outside readers back to your Core Content to generate leads.
+Produce Level 4 content more frequently and routinely than Level 2 and 3 content.
+It should become a part of the weekly, if not daily, content production process.
+This content provides a different kind of anchor for your content strategy.
+It is the “bread and butter” of your content marketing.
+Blog posts are most common, but don’t ignore contributed content or bylines, a.k.a. guest posting on other blogs.
+Contributed content is key to spreading your message beyond the parameters of your owned media properties, improving your SEO ranking via backlinks, and to drive new readers back to your Core Content to generate leads.

 Level 5: Promotional Micro-Content

 Finally, at the base of the Content Marketing Pyramid is promotional and conversational micro-content.
-Level 5 content helps build awareness for, increase consumption of and facilitate conversation about all of your other content.
-Level 5 includes social media posts, as well as curated content.
-For more information on curating content, take a look at our Ultimate Guide to Content Curation.
+Level 5 content helps build awareness for, increase consumption of, and facilitate conversation about all your other content.
+Level 5 includes social media posts and curated content.
+For more information on curating content, take a look at Curata’s Ultimate Guide to Content Curation.